mlafeldt/skeleton-cookbook/TESTING.md

 lets you make assertions about the resources that were created.
 This makes it the ideal tool to get fast feedback on cookbook changes.

-### Minitest
+### serverspec

-The Rake task `test:integration` will run minitest integration tests inside a VM managed by Vagrant.
-This is done by adding the [minitest-handler cookbook] to Chef's run list prior to provisioning the VM.
-This cookbook will install [minitest-chef-handler] inside the VM, which in turn runs all `files/**/*_test.rb` files at the end of the provisioning process.
+The Rake task `test:integration` will run [serverspec] integration tests against a VM managed by Vagrant.
+The files `spec/integration/**/*_spec.rb` are the test files that are run at the end of the provisioning process by ssh'ing into the VM.
+For each VM you want to test, there must be a folder with specs in `spec/integration/` (the default node specs are in `spec/integration/default`).

 In case the VM is powered off, `rake test:integration` will boot it up first.
 When you no longer need the VM for integration testing, `rake test:integration_teardown` will shut it down.
 If you rather want to provision from scratch, set `INTEGRATION_TEARDOWN` accordingly.
 For example:

-    $ export INTEGRATION_TEARDOWN='vagrant destroy -f'
+    $ export INTEGRATION_TEARDOWN='vagrant:destroy'
     $ rake test:integration_teardown
     $ rake test:integration